vitorms99/MorphologyExtractor/docs/source/functions/CAS_metrics.rst

 The **CAS system** — standing for **Concentration (C)**, **Asymmetry (A)**, and **Smoothness (S)** — is one of the most widely used non-parametric methods to quantify galaxy morphology.
 Originally proposed by Conselice (2003), it offers a straightforward way to relate the structural appearance of galaxies to their formation and evolutionary stages.

-This section describes how the `mex` package implements these three indices, offering flexibility to reproduce canonical definitions as well as to test alternative variants.
+This section describes how the `galmex` package implements these three indices, offering flexibility to reproduce canonical definitions as well as to test alternative variants.

 Each metric is implemented as a dedicated Python class:

-- :class:`mex.Metrics_module.Concentration`
+- :class:`galmex.Metrics_module.Concentration`
   Computes the concentration index based on radial light profiles using elliptical or circular apertures.

-- :class:`mex.Metrics_module.Asymmetry`
+- :class:`galmex.Metrics_module.Asymmetry`
   Estimates the rotational asymmetry of a galaxy, following Conselice (2003) and additional formulations such as Sampaio and Barchi et al.

-- :class:`mex.Metrics_module.Smoothness`
+- :class:`galmex.Metrics_module.Smoothness`
   Measures the small-scale structures in galaxies by comparing the original image with a smoothed version, optionally corrected for noise.

 All three classes follow a similar pattern: they are initialized with the necessary data (typically the image and optional segmentation or noise arrays), and expose functions to compute the respective metrics with different parameterizations.